ptiede/VIDA.jl/docs/src/getting_started.md

  - `Constant` Adds a constant flux floor to the image.
 This is very helpful for image reconstructions that tend to add small scale flux everywhere in the image.

 ### Divergences
 In order to extract features we first need a cost function that penalized our parameterized distributions ``f_\theta(x,y)``.
 Since we are considering the image as a probability distribution, one cost function would be the distance or **divergence** between two distributions.
 A probability divergence is just a functional that takes in two probability distributions p,q and is minimized iff ``p\equiv q``.

+Divergences are defined by the abstract type `AbstractDivergence`.
+Implementations of the this type are also expected to implement a functor that evaluates the divergence on some filter.
+For an example see the implementation of the divergences in

 Currently we have two divergences implemented in `VIDA`
  - Bhattacharyya divergence (Bh)